Fiji is a tropical, friendly yet unusual place to spend some time on a volunteer project or international work experience placement.

 FLIGHTS: We recommend booking your own flights with Fiji Airways or Virgin on the internet.
 Contact STA Travel if you would like assistance with your flights, optional tours or travel insurance.
 STA Travel provides special offers and benefits for volunteers and therefore please call direct: Email: firstname.lastname@example.org Phone: 1300 675 435

-VISAS: Tourist Visas are currently issued on arrival for those with Australian passports for visits up to 4 months in Fiji.
+VISAS: Visitor Visas are currently issued on arrival for those for most passports for visits up to 4 months in Fiji.

 TRAVEL INSURANCE: It is a condition of your travel arrangements that you have current travel insurance to cover against cancellation fees, medical expenses, lost luggage and evacuation.
-Please ask if you would like any advice or assistance with travel insurance.
+We suggest Avant as they provide free travel insurance for medical students on their elective program.

 CANCELLATION FEES: Please refer to our Terms & Conditions.
 Please note that all costs are subject to change due to increases in taxes, hotel and volunteer price increases, as well as currency adjustments.